-If you just got a new iPhone, chances are you picked up the iPhone 11, the successor of the iPhone XR, the most popular device in Apple's 2018 series.
-Since the XR did so well, it's likely the iPhone 11 would too, and so far, it has lived up to that prediction, beating the 11 Pro and 11 Pro Max in sales in 2019.
+If you just got a new iPhone, chances are you picked up the iPhone 11, successor to the iPhone XR, the most popular device in Apple's 2018 series.
+Since the XR did so well, it was predicted that the iPhone 11 would too, and so far, it has lived up to that prediction, beating the 11 Pro and 11 Pro Max in sales in 2019.

-Because Apple hasn't made the switch to USB-C ports on the iPhone, the cost of third-party cables isn't dirt cheap — third-party manufacturers have to pay a licensing fee to use Apple's Lightning technology, which raises the cost.
-With that being said, there are still cheaper options.
+Because Apple hasn't made the switch to USB-C ports on the iPhone, the cost of third-party cables isn't dirt cheap since third-party manufacturers have to pay a licensing fee to use Apple's Lightning technology.
+That raises the cost for third parties, but there are still cheaper options than Apple's.

 Anker is one of the most trusted brands in USB cables.
-Their Powerline II comes in a its 3-foot cable, which is $15.99 (currently on sale for $11.99).
-For just one dollar more, you can get its 6-foot long cable, which is a full $18 cheaper than Apple's six-footer.
+Its Powerline II comes in a three-foot cable, which is $15.99 (currently on sale for $11.99).
+For just one dollar more, you can get its six-foot-long cable, which is a full $18 cheaper than Apple's six-footer.
 Anker also offers nylon-braided Powerline+ II cables, but they're more expensive, costing $21.99 and $23.99 for the three-foot and six-foot cables, respectively.

 For an even cheaper option, try the Jsaux USB-C to Lightning cable.
-It's 6-feet long, Apple MFi certified and works with USB-PD fast charging bricks.
-Also, like the cable above, it's nylon-braided.
+It's four or six feet long, Apple MFi-certified, and works with USB-PD fast charging bricks.
+Also, like the more expensive Ankers above, it's nylon-braided.
 Right now, the four-foot and six-foot cable start at $13.99.
 That's a $21 savings over Apple's longest option.

-Another option is the Poweradd USB-C to Lightning Cable for $12.99.
-It's also 3.3 feet and Apple MFi certified.
-Plus, it has a nylon-braided sheath — adding extra durability not found in Apple's cables.
+Another option is the Poweradd USB-C to Lightning Cable for $12.99 (regularly $19.99).
+It's also 3.3 feet and Apple MFi-certified.
+Plus, it has a nylon-braided sheath, adding extra durability not found in Apple's cables.

-Another trusted name, Aukey offers a 3.6-foot long cable (a little bit longer than official cable) at $15.99, that is also braided for extra durability.
+Another trusted name, Aukey, offers a 3.9-foot long cable (a little bit longer than official cable) at $10.99, which is also braided for extra durability.

 The second component you need is the power adapter, and that's where things can get tricky.
-Since Apple uses USB Power Delivery to provide fast charging, you need a power adapter that supports the standard.
-USB Power Delivery (or USB-PD) has come a long way, and like other fast charging methods, it has different versions.
+Since Apple uses USB Power Delivery (USB-PD) to provide fast charging, you need a power adapter that supports the standard.
+USB-PD has come a long way, and like other fast charging methods, it has different versions.
 The version the iPhone 11 supports is USB-PD 2.0 or newer.

 Apple's 18W USB-C Power Adapter will set you back $29, so thankfully there are cheaper options.

-You can also look at Aukey which offers a super-compact 18-watt charger at $19.99 as well.
-What's great about this charger is that it not only takes a minimal amount of space, it comes with a 45-day money-back guarantee and a two-year warranty that includes product replacement.
+You can also look at Aukey, which offers a super-compact 18-watt charger at $19.99 as well.
+What's great about this charger is that it not only takes a minimal amount of space but comes with a 45-day money-back guarantee and a two-year warranty that includes product replacement.

-What if you want to fast-charge an iPhone with another device?
-While you could use the RAVPower 18-watt charger above, you won't get full fast-charging.
-Grab a charger with a higher power output to get true fast-charging both devices (or just two iPhones).
+What if you want to fast-charge an iPhone and another device?
+While you could use the RAVPower 18-watt charger above, you won't get full fast charging.
+You'll need to grab a charger with a higher power output to get true fast charging on both devices (or just two iPhones).

-Even with our most expensive cable and this charger, you will still save compared to Apple's cheapest combination.
+Even with our most expensive cable and the Aukey charger, you will still save compared to Apple's cheapest combination.
 You'll also get more flexibility and features, like a more durable cable, dual ports on the power adapter, and a much longer warranty (the cable has a lifetime warranty).